TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder.module.md

 !> Please note that there may be some rough edges still in regard to what should and shouldn't be `set`.
 Please try to avoid setting an internal variable or function or bad things may happen 😲

-This means that you can simulate an incoming message from Node-RED with something like `uibuilder.set('msg', {topic:'uibuilder', payload:42})`.
+This means that you can simulate an incoming message from Node-RED with something like `uibuilder.set('msg', {topic:'uibuilder', payload:42})` in your front-end JavaScript.

 One interesting possibility is getting your page to auto-reload using `uibuilder.set('msg', {_uib:{reload:true}})`.
 Perhaps even more useful is the ability to very easily alter your UI on the page by using the dynamic UI feature (detailed below) `uibuilder.set('msg', {_ui:[{method:'add', ...}, {method:'remove', ....}]})`.